seomoz/shovel/README.md

 ======

 Shovel is like Rake for python.
 Turn python funcitons into tasks simply, and access and invoke them from the command line.
-'Nuff said.
+'Nuff said. __New__ Shovel also now has support for invoking the same tasks in the browser you'd normally run from the command line, without any modification to your shovel scripts.

 Philosophy of Shovel
 --------------------